sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Failed to open file for writing at "%(path)s".
 Details: %(details)s
-:Groups: file-operation, failure, authenticated, http
+:Groups: authenticated, failure, http, file-operation
 :From version: 2.3.0
 :To version: 3.31.0
 :Description: None